Women make up just 20% of professional industrial designers in the United States, according to an industry survey by Core77.

 8 ways your origin story can make you a better designer

-Rather than being something that limits your potential, your origin story—bruises and all—should be the source of your design superpowers.
+Rather than being something that limits your potential, your origin story should be the source of your design superpowers.

 1. Not fitting in makes you a natural non-conformist.